vinc/moros/doc/filesystem.md

 # MOROS Filesystem

-## Disk
+## Hard drive

-A disk is separated in block of 512 bytes, grouped into three areas.
+A hard drive is separated in block of 512 bytes, grouped into three areas.
 The first is reserved for future uses, the second is used as a bitmap mapping the allocated blocks in the third area.
-The data stored on the disk use the blocks of the third area.
+The data stored on the hard drive use the blocks of the third area.

 During the first boot of the OS, the root dir will be allocated, using the first block of the data area.